Government / Public Benefits Michigan EBT Program (Bridge Card)

 The Impact

 For Oscoda, it proved that the region could attract and support modern service-economy employers — not just tourism and seasonal work.
-For the state of Michigan, it demonstrated that public-program support could be delivered from rural communities within the state’s own borders, with better service quality, closer accountability, and direct local economic benefit.
+For the state of Michigan, it demonstrated that public-program support could be delivered from within the state’s own borders, with better service quality, closer accountability, and economic returns that stayed in Michigan.

-The story also aligns with a current national trend.
-In March 2026, the FCC noted that nearly 70% of U.S. companies outsource at least one department and opened a proceeding aimed in part at encouraging more call center work to move back onshore, citing customer-service quality and security concerns.
-What Crusecom did in Oscoda two decades ago is now part of a larger national conversation about where critical support work should be done — and by whom.
+In March 2026, the FCC noted that nearly 70% of US companies outsource at least one department and opened a proceeding aimed in part at encouraging more call center work to move back onshore, citing customer-service quality and security concerns.
+The question of where critical support work should be done — and by whom — is now a federal regulatory matter.
+Crusecom was already there two decades ago.

 What This Proves

-• We’ve done the hardest version of this.
-Stood up a compliant, trained contact center operation from zero in a rural community, replacing an offshore provider, for a state government program, under public scrutiny.
+Crusecom stood up a compliant, trained contact center operation from zero in a rural community, replacing an offshore provider, for a state government program, under public scrutiny.
+That’s the hardest version of this kind of work.

-• Still here, still growing.
-Crusecom is still headquartered in Oscoda, still operating from the same community, with 200+ employees in the region 20+ years later.
-This isn’t a story about a project — it’s the foundation of the company’s operating culture.
+Crusecom is still headquartered in Oscoda, still operating from the same community, more than 20 years later.
+This is not a story about a project.
+It is the foundation of the company’s operating culture.

 Details